ExploratoryEngineering/nbiot-e2e/README.md

 ### Run single command on a nbiot-e2e pi

 1. `cd scripts/remote`
-1. List the managed instances: `aws ssm describe-instance-information`
-1. Copy the instance ID of the pi you want to connect to
-1. `INSTANCE_ID=_managed instance id_ ./exec.sh "echo This command will run on the pi, wait for execution to finish and output the response"`
+1. `./exec.sh nbiot-e2e-01 "echo This command will run on nbiot-e2e-01, wait for execution to finish and output the response"`

 ### Run single command on all the nbiot-e2e pis'